 This model is from the perspective of the Equity investor’s position in a 20 year REIT deal that has multiple equities and debt deployments in the first 5 years and then cash flows following.

-This is for ramping, so in the first 5 years you can define various debt and/or equity deployments.
-The NOI (net operating income) will be determined by total deploymnets each year (per starting cap) and then a defined inflation rate from there on out for each deployment round (up to 5).
+This is for ramping, so in the first 5 years, you can define various debt and/or equity deployments.
+The NOI (net operating income) will be determined by total deployments each year (per starting cap) and then a defined inflation rate from there on out for each deployment round (up to 5).

 You can have more than one building per year, but this top-down style model will assume the NOI is a blanket number based on total capital deployed each year in the first 5 years.

 i.e. if you deploy 100mm in year 2 across 3 different properties, the NOI will be an aggregate of all 3 based on the total cost and starting cap defined.

 The debt is a defined % of equity per year.
 You can easily change this by manually entering figures into column Z instead of letting it use the debt to equity % defined in B10.